-An Unincorporated Association, as the word suggests, is an association that is not incorporated.
+An Unincorporated Association, as the word suggests, is a corporation that is not incorporated.
 It is basically an association of members who come together/are associated for a common purpose.
 So, a group of people who agree to work together for a common purpose can be termed as an unincorporated association.

 Each member of the association has mutual duties and obligations.
 And every such association has its own rules and regulations for its smooth operations.
-Also, if members want, they may form a committee of few members, to manage the operations of the association.
+Also, if members want, they may form a committee of a few members to manage the operations of the association.

-Some examples of such types of associations are local sports clubs, drama clubs, investment clubs, and more.
+Examples of such associations are local sports clubs, drama clubs, investment clubs, and more.